Group called Islamic State Hacking Division threatened U.S. troops

 As the spouse of a Special Forces soldier, she’s always tried to be conscious of how much she advertises that she and her three young children are a military family.

-"It's hard because I am so proud of what my husband does, but lately so many spouses that I know are actually scared that they could be targets of ISIS or someone who sympathizes with ISIS," she told CNN in January, asking that CNN keep her name out of the story for that reason.
+“It’s hard because I am so proud of what my husband does, but lately so many spouses that I know are actually scared that they could be targets of ISIS or someone who sympathizes with ISIS,” she said, asking that CNN keep her name out of the story for that reason.

 Pro-ISIS hackers have never been responsible for a major cyber breach but some experts worry their capabilities are growing.
 J.M.
 Berger, co-author of “ISIS: the State of Terror,” told CNN, “There are indications some former members of Anonymous and TeaMp0isoN (another hacking group) are now hacking on behalf of ISIS.”